newchuyalong/libgdx-learning/Memory-management.md

 We want fine grained control over the life-time of our resources.
 There are multiple classes in libgdx which represent such resources.
 They all implement a common [Disposable](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/Disposable.html) interface which indicates that instances of this class need to be disposed of manually at the end of the life-time. **Failure to dispose resources will lead to severe memory leaks!**.

-The following classes need to be disposed of manually:
+The following classes need to be disposed of manually (might not be complete):

   * AssetManager
   * Bitmap